levirosales98/levirosales98/README.md

 - 👋 Hi, I'm Leví Rosales
 - 🖥️ I'm software engineering student.
 - 💼 I work as a Programmer Analyst with Microsoft technologies
-- 🌱 I'm currently learning JavaScript, Data Structures and Algorithms in Java, Bootstrap and Microcontrollers PIC with C
+- 🌱 I'm currently learning JavaScript, Data Structures and Algorithms in Java, Bootstrap and Microcontrollers PIC with C and studying for my Microsoft DevOps Certificate